Diversion Authority Meeting Minutes

 Director of Communications

-Executive Director Paulsen introduced Jennifer Darling, the new director of communications.
+Executive Director Paulsen introduced FM Diversion, the new director of communications.

 Draft #6 of the RFP has been sent out and we are on schedule for procurement.
 There still is one more round of the one-on-one meetings.

 $44,000,000 will now be accessible upon the execution of the agreement with a 50% cost share in addition to the approximately $80,000,000 that we have outstanding with the SWC.

 Mr. Paulsen indicated that the agreement has been executed and thanked the Board for their hard work, support and insight.